 Our survey found that Aussies spend an average of $34 a month on their supplements, which is not an insignificant amount of money.
 So, why do people take them in the first place?

 Whatever your reasons for considering multivitamins, we hope you found this review helpful.
 If you do plan to purchase and consume any supplements, be sure to consult your doctor first.

 This information is not medical advice, and Canstar Blue is not making a recommendation or giving advice about medications or health related products.
 Always seek the advice of a doctor or pharmacist to find the right medication for you.

-Canstar Blue commissioned Colmar Brunton to survey 3,000 Australian consumers across a range of categories to measure and track customer satisfaction.
-The outcomes reported are the results from customers within the survey group who have purchased and consumed multivitamins in the last 12 months – in this case, 1,530 people.
+Canstar Blue commissioned Colmar Brunton to survey 3,000 Australian adults across a range of categories to measure and track customer satisfaction.
+The outcomes reported are the results from customers within the survey group who have purchased and consumed multivitamins in the last 12 months – in this case, 1,709 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then alphabetically.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.

 Food & Drink - November 21st

 Yoghurt ads tell us yoghurt can make us feel lighter and healthier.
 But not all yoghurts are as healthy as you may think.
 Find out more at Canstar Blue.– Read more